How to manage the transition from three naps to two naps

 As your baby gets ready to transition from three naps to two, it’s common to see the following signs:

-Resisting naps, especially the third one
+Resisting or skipping naps, especially the third one

 Taking shorter-than-usual naps